Manuscript Preparation Guidelines

 Heading levels should be clearly identified and each level should be uniquely and consistently formatted and/or numbered.
 Heading levels should be checked carefully in the page proofs to be sure the hierarchy in the formatted paper matches the manuscript.

 Technical terms and abbreviations should be defined the first time they appear in the text.

 Use internationally accepted signs and symbols for units (SI units).

 Greek letters and other special characters should be added as special characters in the same font as the rest of the text.

 Manuscripts will be checked by a copy editor for formal style.
-Springer follows certain standards with regard to the presentation of the content, and the copy editors make sure that the manuscript conforms to these styles.
-A sample page can be found here.
+Springer follows certain standards regarding the presentation of the content, and the copy editors make sure that the manuscript conforms to these styles.

 - Italics should be used for emphasized words or phrases in running text, but do not format entire paragraphs in italics.